 - Housing: Housing is a bit challenging on the island.
 But fear not….every year everyone finds a home here, so we encourage you to not worry, while also being diligent online in Nov/Dec.
 We currently don’t know of anyone with housing options, but we will update you if and when that changes.
 Keep checking Heartbeat of Kauai for updates on housing, tables, etc., or better yet, get on their mailing list to receive emails every couple days with all the latest additions.
 Also check Kauai Craigslist for housing, vehicles, tables, etc. The locations closest to school, from closest to furthest are Princeville, Kilauea, Hanalei, Moloaa, Anahola, Kapaa, Wainiha, and Wailua.
 Most students live near Kilauea or Kapaa.
 Most farms are located in Moloaa–we don’t keep a list of farms or know who has availability, but checking the WWOOF website might help.
 Also be sure to read our page about Kauai Life if you haven’t already.
 Note that we do not know how the pandemic will be affecting the housing situation–it may make it easier, though there are some indications that it is going to make it more challenging.

-- CPR, First Aid, and Insurance: In addition to tuition, we automatically add the cost of the CPR and First Aid class ($135), as well as the AMTA student insurance.
+- CPR, First Aid, and Insurance: In addition to tuition, we will also invoice you for the cost of the CPR and First Aid class ($135), which is paid directly to CPR trainers, not PCAB staff.
 Many states (including AK, DE, HI, IA, ME, MD, MI, MS, ND, NJ, NH, NM, NY, OR, PA, PR, RI, TX, WA, WI) require you to have a current CPR certificate, and some states (including NH, NJ, NM, TX, WA, WI) require First Aid.
 If you don’t want to take the CPR/First Aid class, please let us know by Thanksgiving or before you pay your tuition, whichever comes first, and we’ll remove that item.
-The basic program is 808 hours with CPR/FA or 800 without it.
-Each of you will be receiving an emailed account statement from me so you know exactly what you owe.
-If you ever need me to send one, don’t hesitate to ask.
+The basic program is 764 hours with CPR/FA or 756 without it.

 - Homework: Yes…homework already!
 While you’re more than welcome to show up in January with exactly the same amount of anatomical knowledge that you have right now, your future self may thank your former self if you take some of the interim time to enhance your familiarity with the names and locations of bones and muscles.
 Try learning just one bone or muscle a day, starting with these: Pectoralis Major, Trapezius, Deltoid, Biceps Brachii, Triceps Brachii, Latissimus Dorsi, Gluteus Maximus, Rectus Abdominis, Rhomboids, Diaphragm, Quads, and Hamstrings.
 It’s also very helpful if you familiarize yourself with movement terms such as flexion/extension, abduction/adduction, medial/lateral rotation, inversion/eversion, etc. and what each of those movements look like around the body.
 You can study the images near the beginning of the Trail Guide for this.
 If you have an iPhone or iPad, 3D4Medical has lots of good apps, including Essential Muscle + Skeleton Anatomy (iPad only), which is probably the best one out there for learning muscles.
 There are other apps that integrate with yoga postures that some of you may find even more useful, and there are other apps out there that cover all body systems, not just muscles.